andycroll/andycroll.com/_posts/2019/2019-02-10-be-careful-assigning-to-has-one-relations.md

 However, the behaviour of `has_one` has some quirks that make it a little trickier to deal with.

-When you assign a new instance of a “contained” model to the `has_one` model the existing “contained” model is removed from the association and _causes a permanent change to be written to the database_.
+When you assign a new instance of an associated model to its `has_one` model the existing instance is removed from the association and _causes a permanent change to be written to the database_.
 This happens whether the new model is valid or not.

-Read about this side-effect of the generated `#association=` method [in the Rails documentation](https://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#method-i-has_one).
+Read about this side effect of the generated `#association=` method [in the Rails documentation](https://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#method-i-has_one).

 ## Instead of…